Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Results

-After figuring out when and where wake effects take place, this section focuses on conducting extensive assessments to estimate the quantitative impact of wind farm wakes.
+After identifying wake-affected regions within individual SAR scenes, this section focuses on conducting a large-scale statistical assessment to quantify the associated near-surface wind speed deficits.

-By utilizing the retrieved wind speed data (Appendix \ref{secA}) and identifying the upstream and wake-affected areas (Appendix \ref{secC}), this study accomplishes the first global-scale census on wind farm wake effects.
-Initially, cases with very small detected areas (often due to farms located at the edge of the SAR image) and extreme wind speeds (above 25 m/s or below 1 m/s) are filtered out, resulting in 6335 samples for the subsequent quantitative assessment.
-Among all these samples, 4091 (64.6\%) exhibit lower downstream wind speeds compared to the upstream wind speeds \footnote{As SAR is a real-world observation, there are multiple factors that account for reasons why the downstream wind speed is even higher than the upstream, such as the imaging quality, noise effect, side wind, retrieval quality and detection accuracy.}, indicating the presence of wake losses.
-The average velocity deficit for these samples is 1.204 m/s, which corresponds to a 12.4\% reduction compared to the upstream wind speeds.
-Fig. \ref{fig:4}(a) demonstrates that over half of the observed wake losses are below 10\%, while approximately one-tenth of the samples experience wake losses exceeding 30\%.
-Furthermore, Fig. \ref{fig:4}(b) reveals a correlation between lower incoming wind speeds and increased wake-induced losses, consistent with in-situ measurement results \cite{barthelmie2007modelling}.
-This phenomenon will further exacerbate the already grave situation and pose additional challenges for wind farm operations, as wind farms inherently reduce the local wind speed \cite{owda2022wind}, particularly as more and more farms are being built.
+By utilizing the retrieved wind speed data and identifying the upstream and wake-affected areas, this study accomplishes the first multi-regional census on wind farm wake effects.
+Initially, cases with very small detected areas (often due to farms located at the edge of the SAR image) and extreme wind speeds (above 25 m/s or below 1 m/s) are filtered out, resulting in 5920 samples for the subsequent quantitative assessment.
+Among all these samples, 3789 (64.0\%) exhibit lower downstream wind speeds compared to the upstream wind speeds, indicating the presence of a near-surface wind speed deficit.
+As SAR is a real-world observation, there exist multiple potential factors that lead to the anomaly that the downstream wind speed is even higher than the upstream, such as the imaging quality, noise effect, side wind, retrieval quality and detection accuracy.
+And sometimes, this kind of phenomenon may indeed exist in the real world under certain atmospheric conditions \cite{hasager2023wind, larsen2021case, vanderwende2016simulating, yang2014large}, which needs further in-depth investigation.
+As the real reasons are unclear, cases where the downstream wind speed exceeds the upstream wind speed are excluded from the statistical analysis to reduce ambiguity.
+This filtering step may influence both the distribution and magnitude of the reported wind speed deficits and should therefore be considered when interpreting the statistical results.